radicle-dev/radicle-git/radicle-surf/docs/design.md

 ## Components

-The `radicle-surf` library can split into a few main components for browsing a `git` repository, each of which will be discussed in the following subsections.
+The `radicle-surf` library can be split into a few main components for browsing a `git` repository, each of which will be discussed in the following subsections.